aws-quickstart/quickstart-ibm-liberty-eks/README.md

     - Managed network address translation (NAT)gateways to allow outbound internet access for resources in the private subnets.
     - One Availability Zone has a boot node, Amazon Elastic Compute Cloud (Amazon EC2), to access the Amazon EKS cluster.
 - In the private subnets:
-    - An EKS cluster with an application pod, WebSphere Liberty Operator, certificate manager, and Operator Lifecycle Manager.
+    - An EKS cluster with an application pod, WebSphere Liberty Operator, certificate manager, and [Operator Lifecycle Manager](https://olm.operatorframework.io/).
 - Amazon CloudWatch to monitor and track metrics for your AWS resources and applications.
 - Amazon Elastic Container Registry (Amazon ECR) to store, share, and deploy container software such as application images and artifacts.
 - Classic Load Balancer to enable HTTPS access to an application.

 ### Deploymen options
 This Partner Solution provides the following deployment options:
-- Deploy into a new VPC and a new Amazon EKScluster with an application:  This option builds a new AWS environment outlined in the architecture diargam.
+- **Deploy into a new VPC and a new Amazon EKS cluster with an application**:  This option builds a new AWS environment outlined in the architecture diargam.
 It then deploys WebSphere Liberty Operator, an application, and related artifacts into this EKS cluster.
-- Deploy into a new VPC and a new Amazon EKScluster without an application: This option builds a new AWS environment outlined in the architecture diargam.
+- **Deploy into a new VPC and a new Amazon EKS cluster without an application**: This option builds a new AWS environment outlined in the architecture diargam.
 It then deploys WebSphere Liberty Operator and related artifacts into this EKS cluster.

 ### Predeployment steps